 Kelli McClintock (CC BY-SA 4.0)

 As part of OLS’s commitment to growing open researchers, OLS is experimenting with offering Fiscal Sponsorship.
 This model is well-known in the United States, with sponsors such as Numfocus and Code for Science and Society existing as nonprofit organisations that offer fiscal sponsorship for their constituent communities.
+To our knowledge are fewer UK-based fiscal sponsors that specialise in open research related needs, and/or that are willing to take on small projects.

 Communities that have participated in an OLS training cohort, or worked with OLS in other capacities, are welcome to apply to become a fiscally sponsored community (FSC).